 Motorcycle accidents can be incredibly serious because motorcycles are not as protective as other vehicles in an accident.
-If you were injured in a motorcycle accident, you might be entitled to compensation for your medical costs, lost income, and more.
-If someone caused your crash, they can be sued in your motorcycle accident case.
+If you got injured in a motorcycle accident, you might be entitled to compensation for your medical costs, lost income, and more.
+In addition, if someone caused your crash, they can be sued in your motorcycle accident case.

 Parties You Can Sue in a Motorcycle Accident Case

-To have a valid motorcycle accident case, someone must be at fault for the collision.
+Someone must be at fault for the collision to have a valid motorcycle accident case.
 You cannot claim damages unless there was a negligent party in the accident.

 Someone is negligent when they have breached a legal duty.
 Every motorist has a duty to exercise ordinary diligence that does not cause harm to others.
-If someone fails in that legal duty and this results in a motorcycle accident, that party may be responsible for the damages (Georgia Code § 51-1-6).
+If someone fails in that legal duty and this results in a motorcycle accident, that party may be responsible for the damages under the Official Code of Georgia Annotated (OCGA) § 51-1-6.

 The negligent party or parties in a motorcycle accident can be sued for damages.
 Depending on who caused the motorcycle accident, any of the following parties may be sued in this type of case.

 The at-fault party in a motorcycle accident is most commonly another driver.
 This could include a car driver, truck driver, bus driver, or another motorcycle rider.
 Even if they did not mean to cause the accident, the driver is still at-fault if their actions led to the crash.